germs-lab/germs_miscanthus/data/input/LAMPS/README.md

 This document explains how the final, “proper” metadata table was built entirely in R by combining two required inputs:

+Both files were necessary, although they had more or less the same data.
+Metadata and sequence files could very well have been matched using sample_id(id) since each is unique, but "replicate" information was important as well as "sample_date" which the RNA metadata was missing.

+This applies to DNA (DNA amplicon sequencing) and RNA (RNA amplicon sequencing)sequences.

+## Metadata provenance
 - Lab analysis from Micheal Millican
-  - GERMS-DATAMAN/Millican_GERMS_Research/LAMPS_microbiome/analysis_data/bacterial-metada.csv
+  - `GERMS-DATAMAN/Millican_GERMS_Research/LAMPS_microbiome/analysis_data/bacterial-metada.csv`
 - Sequencing master metadata (Box)
-  - GERMS-DATAMAN/DOE-CABBI/LAMPS/DNA amplicon sequencing/0.metadata_CABBI_LAMPS_DNA.xlsx
+  - `GERMS-DATAMAN/DOE-CABBI/LAMPS/DNA amplicon sequencing/0.metadata_CABBI_LAMPS_DNA.xlsx`
  or
- DOE-CABBI/bolivar/germs_miscanthus/data/input/LAMPS/DNA_amplicon_sequencing/0.metadata_CABBI_LAMPS_DNA.xlsx

-Both files were necessary, although they had more or less the same data: the CSV provided the lab-side identifiers and treatments; the Excel file provided canonical sample annotations (e.g., plant type) needed to standardize names and downstream mappings.

-This applies to DNA and RNA sequences.
+ `DOE-CABBI/bolivar/germs_miscanthus/data/input/LAMPS/DNA_amplicon_sequencing/0.metadata_CABBI_LAMPS_DNA.xlsx`

+**Files are imported to `~/germs_miscanthus/data/input/LAMPS` from where they'll be loaded for further analyses.**

 ## Why two files?
-The sequence file names in `~Dna amplicon sequencing/raw_sequences` as the results of the sequencing run.
-They were probably built using `bacterial-metada.csv` where it had sampling date as one of the fields but the Excel file did not.
+The sequence file names in `~Dna amplicon sequencing/raw_sequences` are the results of the sequencing run.
+They were probably built using `bacterial-metada.csv` where it had sampling date as one of the fields but the `0.metadata_CABBI_LAMPS_DNA.xlsx` file did not.
 I am using both as a source to reconstruct the sequence names and properly annotate the samples.
 The two files contain overlapping but not identical information:
-- bacterial-metada.csv: holds experiment- and lab-level fields (sample IDs, plot, N-rate, etc.).
+- `bacterial-metada.csv`: holds experiment- and lab-level fields (sample IDs, plot, N-rate, etc.).
-- 0.metadata_CABBI_LAMPS_DNA.xlsx: holds sequencing metadata and canonical attributes (e.g., plant species) to normalize and disambiguate samples.
+- `0.metadata_CABBI_LAMPS_DNA.xlsx`: holds sequencing metadata and canonical attributes (e.g., plant species) to normalize and disambiguate samples.

 ## R workflow (overview)